paulappz/youtube-port-catalog/youtube_playlist.md

-# YouTube Playlist & Videos Catalog in Port
+# YouTube playlist & videos catalog in Port

 This guide will help you set up an automated process to catalog YouTube playlist and video data into Port.